lifsys/intelisys/README.md

 Intelisys is a powerful Python library that provides a unified interface for interacting with various AI models and services.
 It offers seamless integration with OpenAI, Anthropic, OpenRouter, and Groq, making it an essential tool for AI-powered applications.

-## New in Version 0.3.1
+## New in Version 0.3.2

-- Enhanced error handling and retry mechanism for API calls
-- Improved JSON parsing with fallback to safe_json_loads
-- Updated documentation for clearer usage instructions
+- Prepared for PyPI update
-- Minor bug fixes and performance improvements
+- Incremented version number across all relevant files
+- Maintained all improvements from previous versions

 ## Installation